New COVID workplace rules go into effect in California - NewsBreak

 CalMatters broke down the new policy changes.

-Erin Myers reports for the KTLA 5 Morning News at 11 a.m. on Jan.
+Erin Myers and Sandra Mitchell report for the KTLA 5 News on Jan.
 14, 2022.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.